nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Command Structure

-In this section, we will explore the command structure in **EZSTATE** before delving into the **Features** section.
+In this section, we will explore the command structure in EZSTATE before delving into the **Features** section.
 <br>

-Understanding the command structure in **EZSTATE** is essential for efficient navigation and use of the app’s features.
+Understanding the command structure in EZSTATE is essential for efficient navigation and use of the app’s features.
-Each command in **EZSTATE** is designed to follow a clear, consistent format, allowing you to manage clients, listings, and appointments with precision and speed.
+Each command in EZSTATE is designed to follow a clear, consistent format, allowing you to manage clients, listings, and appointments with precision and speed.
 By mastering this structure, you will find it easier to remember commands and customize inputs, making your experience smoother and enabling you to accomplish tasks more effectively.

-This section breaks down the structure, reference, and prefixes used across all commands, so you can quickly become proficient with **EZSTATE**.
+This section breaks down the structure, reference, and prefixes used across all commands, so you can quickly become proficient with EZSTATE.

-Commands in **EZSTATE** follow the same structure:
+Commands in EZSTATE follow the same structure:

 `commandWord (REFERENCE) (PREFIXES)`